Bali catamaran sailing in turquoise Caribbean waters

 What license do I need to charter a yacht in the Caribbean?

 Requirements vary by jurisdiction and charter company.
-Day Skipper plus ICC is widely accepted for bareboat charter.
+Bareboat Charter Master certification with SLC is widely accepted for bareboat charter worldwide.
 We can advise on local compliance and insurance expectations.

 Is there a VIP option?